CPA Services for NJ Restaurants, Hotels & Catering Businesses

 The restaurant and hospitality industry has some of the most complex accounting and tax requirements of any small business sector: tip reporting obligations, FICA tip credits, NJ sales tax on food and beverages, NJ hotel occupancy tax, seasonal cash flow, and high-turnover payroll all create compliance challenges that require industry knowledge to navigate correctly.

-Monaco CPA covers NJ restaurants, bars, hotels, catering companies, and short-term rental operators, providing tax preparation, bookkeeping, payroll, and compliance services so hospitality owners can focus on running their business.
+Monaco CPA covers NJ restaurants, bars, hotels, and catering companies, providing tax preparation, bookkeeping, payroll-compliance review, and tax services so hospitality owners can focus on running their business.

-Tip reporting compliance: employer obligations under Form 8027 and the TRAC/TRDA program
+Tip reporting compliance: Form 8027 obligations and optional TRAC/TRDA tip-reporting agreement evaluation

-FICA tip credit (IRC §45B): claiming employer FICA paid on tips above minimum wage
+FICA tip credit (IRC §45B): claiming employer FICA paid on tips above the frozen $5.15/hour floor

 NJ sales tax on food and beverages: restaurant meals taxable, grocery items generally exempt